 The protein prevents the brain from working properly and affects the function of nerve cells which control thinking and movement.
-Researchers do not yet know what causes the protein to build up, but work is underway to try and find out why it happens and ways to stop it.
+It is not known what causes the protein to build up, but research is underway to try and find out why it happens and ways to stop it.